 Payment of dividends to founders

-Part of the organization's profit, which is accounted for under account 84, can be directed for distribution among participants, founders and other shareholders, is defined as dividends.
-Account 75.02 is used to account for settlements related to their payment, but only if the founders are not full-time employees of the enterprise.
-Otherwise, a score of 70 is applied.
+Part of the organization's profit, which is accounted for in account 84, can be directed for distribution among participants, founders and other shareholders, and is defined as dividends.
+To account for calculations related to their payment, account 75.02 is used, but only if the founders are not full-time employees of the enterprise.
+Otherwise, count 70 is used.

 Reflection of losses in accounting

-Under certain circumstances, the organization may incur losses from its financial and economic activities.
-All of them are recorded in the debit of account 99, corresponding with accounts 90 and 91.
-In some cases, losses can be charged to account 97 as deferred expenses, but such a posting is not always used.
-Losses can be covered in several ways:
+Under certain circumstances, an organization may incur losses from its financial and economic activities.
+All of them are accounted for as a debit to account 99, corresponding to accounts 90 and 91.
+In some cases, losses can be attributed to account 97 as deferred expenses, but such posting is not always used.
+Covering losses can be accomplished in several ways:

-If the allowance for doubtful debts was not created, accounts receivable are written off as non-operating expenses.
-When creating an appraisal reserve - Db 63 Kt 60, 62, 70, 71, 73, 76.
-Without creating an appraisal reserve - Db 91.2 Kt 60, 62, 70, 71, 73, 76.
-Other non-operating expenses and losses are written off at the time they occur from the debit or credit of the corresponding accounts to account 91.
+If a reserve for doubtful debts has not been created, accounts receivable are written off as non-operating expenses.
+When creating an assessment reserve - Db 63 Kt 60, 62, 70, 71, 73, 76.
+Without creating an assessment reserve - Db 91.2 Kt 60, 62, 70, 71, 73, 76.
+Other non-operating expenses and losses are written off at the time of their occurrence from the debit or credit of the corresponding accounts to account 91.

 Form 2 “Report on financial results”

-Documentation of accounting for financial results is reflected in the financial statements.
-The executive bodies of the company submit to the owners a report on the profits and losses of the company based on the results of production and economic activities.
+Documentation of the accounting of financial results is reflected in the financial statements.
+The executive bodies of the company present to the owners a report on the company's profits and losses based on the results of production and economic activities.
 It is reflected in the legally established form of financial statements No. 2 and is submitted along with the balance sheet.
 It is compiled cumulatively and contains information for the entire reporting period, starting from January 1 and ending on December 31.
 The report reflects:

 • income and expenses received as a result of the main activities of the organization;